-The purpose of the Long Term 2 Enhanced Surface Water Treatment Rule (LT2ESWTR) is to reduce illness linked to the contaminant Cryptosporidium and other pathogenic microorganisms.
+The purpose of the Long Term 2 Enhanced Surface water treatment Rule (LT2ESWTR) is to reduce illness linked to the contaminant Cryptosporidium and other pathogenic microorganisms.
 Cryptosporidium is a significant concern in drinking water because it contaminates most surface waters used as drinking water sources, it is resistant to chlorine and other disinfectants, and it has caused waterborne disease outbreaks in the United States.
-Although filtration removes Cryptosporidium, the most commonly used filtration methods cannot guarantee 100% removal.
-Consuming water with Cryptosporidium may cause cryptosporidiosis, an abdominal infection with symptoms including nausea, diarrhea, and abdominal cramps.
+Although filtration removes Cryptosporidium may cause cryptosporidiosis, an abdominal infection with symptoms including nausea, diarrhea, and abdominal cramps.
 Most healthy individuals can overcome the disease in a few weeks.
 However, immunocompromised people are at a greater risk of developing life threatening illness.
 We encourage immuno-compromised individuals to consult their doctor regarding appropriate precautions to avoid infection.
 Cryptosporidium must be ingested to cause disease, and it may be spread through means other than drinking water.